ronfe/guanghe-irt/README.md

 An Item Response model based problem select - test - result project

+For the core theory and the basic of IRT, pls refer to [this site](http://echo.edres.org:8080/irt/ )

 ## Parts

 Planning 3 parts: item parameter estimation (Python), API server (Node.js), and frontend (AngularJS)